sec-tools/litefuzz/README.md

 Referer:admin.cgi
 ```

-One can make some guesses about what the target is looking for and even the root cause of the crash.
+**Now can make some guesses about what the target is looking for and even the root cause of the crash.**

 1) The request is most important part
 2) option= can probably be a lot of different things